EcoEnclose logo

 All articles

-What should I know about import brokerage and fees?Updated 10 months ago
+What should I know about import brokerage and fees?Updated 12 days ago

 We are excited to have so many International customers and would like to help make the import process as easy and understandable as possible.
 International shipments require brokerage and customs clearance to enter your country.
 Once your order arrives at the border, any applicable customs duties, fees, or taxes will be assessed and must be paid before they can be delivered.